Web Only / Features » May 21, 2019

 Noam Chomsky: We Must Stop War with Iran Before It’s Too Late

-Led by John Bolton, the Trump administration is pursuing catastrophe to protect U.S. dominance.
+The Trump administration is pursuing catastrophe to protect U.S. dominance.

 Assuming that rationality prevails and that Bolton and co. can be contained, the U.S. will continue with the successful program of crushing Iran’s economy and punishing its population.